 Day 03: Kathmandu drive – Sundarijal (1460 m), walk to Chisapani (2165 m) 4-5hours

 There are a few small tea stalls where we can sit and enjoy a stunning view of the Kathmandu valley on the way.
 After Mulkharka it goes up through the dense jungle.
 We cross Burlang Bhanjyang (pass) at the altitude of 2472meters.
-The jungle in this area is full of wild animals like leopard, bear, jackal, monkey, deer and birds.
-So may have encounter with any of them.
-The forest is of pine, oak and rhododendron.
+The jungle in this area is full of wild animals like leopard, bear, jackal, monkey, deer, and birds.
+So may have encountered with any of them.
+The forest is of pine, oak, and rhododendron.
 The Mountain View from the pass is dazzling.
-After the pass we go slightly down to our campsite, Chisapani through the forest walking for about 40 minutes.
+After the pass, we go slightly down to our campsite, Chisapani through the forest walking for about 40 minutes.
 There is a check post before our campsite.
-From today onwards, after the dinner or before we go to bed, the Himalayan Vacation Treks and Expedition trekking guide will take report and give briefing in every evening about the trek that we are going to make next day.
+From today onwards, after the dinner or before we go to bed, the Himalayan Vacation Treks and Expedition trekking guide will take a report and give a briefing in every evening about the trek that we are going to make next day.

 Day 04: Chisapani -Gol Banjyang (2130 m) 4-5 hours